Are you ready for something that happens every year-end – soliciting board members for their annual gifts?

 Instead, the issue of their giving is apologized for, snuck up on, or swept under the rug.

-When the reasoning for their giving is established in an open and straightforward way by board leaders, then staff can cheerfully and enthusiastically talk about it.
+When the reasoning for their giving is established in an open and straightforward way by board leaders, then staff can cheerfully and enthusiastically talk about it, without feeling awkward.

-2. Be totally clear about board member expectations.
+2. Be very clear about board member expectations.

-4. Give the subject of board donations lots of visibility.
+3. Give the subject of board donations plenty of visibility.